 - Patch applications such as Java, PDF viewers, Flash, web browsers and Microsoft Office

 - Restrict administrative privileges to operating systems and applications based on user duties.

-The Top 4 Strategies to Mitigate Targeted Cyber Intrusions are mandatory for Australian Government agencies as of April 2013.
+The Top 4 Strategies to Mitigate Targeted Cyber Intrusions are mandatory for Australian Government agencies.